rhoitjadhav/image-converter/README.md

 `files`

-- get_file_by_id()
+- `get_file_by_id()`
     - Returns file details
-- get_file_status_by_id()
+- `get_file_status_by_id()`
     - Returns file status
-- upload()
+- `upload()`
-    - upload_pdf_file()
+    - `upload_pdf_file()`
         - Store file details in db
         - Invoke celery tasks upload_file() and convert_to_png()
-    - upload_image_file()
+    - `upload_image_file()`
         - Store file details in db
         - Invoke celery tasks upload_file() and convert_to_png()
-- get_file_paths_by_id()
+- `get_file_paths_by_id()`
     - Returns file paths, resolution details

 `Celery tasks`

-- upload_file()
+- `upload_file()`
     - Save file to local storage (`/scratch`)
     - Update records of file such as status, path, etc
-- convert_to_png()
+- `convert_to_png()`
     - Convert the input file into png with specified resolution (3500x3500)
     - Update records of file such as status, resolution, etc.

 ## Future Improvements

-- Use of websockets to check real-time status of file processing
+- Use of websockets to check real-time status of file processing.
-- S3 bucket for storing images
+- S3 bucket for storing images.
-- CDN bucket for retrieving images quickly
+- CDN bucket for retrieving images quickly.
+    - We can use mock objects for database operations.
+- Add error handling for invalid inputs.
+    - Filenames with `../../file.pdf`.
+    - png file containing jpg data.
+- Implement users management for managing respective files of the users since anyone has access to files data with unique id.
+    - Implement relationship between *files* and *users* table.
+    - JWT token for authentication and authorization of apis.
+- Allow only certain amount of images to be uploaded. (max 10 images)
+    - If user is uploading pdf then total count of images should be not exceed max count.
+- Allow limited size of images. (max 5 MB)
 - Add unit tests to ensure the use cases is working correctly.
-    - We can use mock objects for database operations
+- Add performance testing using Locust to check the performance of application.
+- Deploy application in Kubernetes to easily manage and scale application in distributed system.
-- Add error handling for invalid inputs
+- Add caching for frequently requested data using Redis.
-    - Filenames with `../../file.pdf`
-    - png file containing jpg data
-- Implement users management for managing respective files of the users since anyone has access to files data with unique id
-    - Implement relationship between *files* and *users* table
-    - JWT token for authentication and authorization of apis
-- Allow only certain amount of images to be uploaded (max 10 images)
-    - If user is uploading pdf then total count of images should be not exceed max count
-- Allow limited size of images (max 5 MB)

 ---